NAHLN/terminal-sync-vscode/lessons/02-files-directories.md

 ```

 Here, the computer's response is `/workspaces/terminal-sync-vscode/`.
 This location is particular to GitHub Codespaces.
+We will refer to this as the **Codespace Starting Directory**.
 On a normal server,
 you will be in your **HOME** directory (discussed later).

 At the top of the filesystem is the **root directory**, which holds everything else.